About Sunset Mesa School

 In addition to building a strong curricular program, Sunset Mesa Schools emphasized six enrichment classes for children since the early 1970’s.
 These are: library, computer (the first computer program in an elementary school in Albuquerque,) art, Spanish, music and physical education.

+This provided parents with a choice of programs for their preschool childen.
 Additional buildings were added in 1979, 1981, 1992, 1993 and 2000, for a total of 37,000 square feet of instructional and administrative space.

-In 1998, Mr. and Mrs. Ratliff retired.
+Mr. and Mrs. Ratliff retire.

 Their daughter, Deborah Mask, and her husband, Alan, became the directors of Sunset Mesa Schools.